hedgehog34/react-burger-menu/README.md

 https://docs.npmjs.com/getting-started/publishing-npm-packages

 After the package get published for the first time, further updates are being done as follows:
-- `npm version patch` for small changes (this should be done in semver way - https://docs.npmjs.com/getting-started/semantic-versioning, 3 options here are: `patch`, `minor`, `major`)
+- `npm version patch` for small changes (this should be done in semver way - https://docs.npmjs.com/getting-started/semantic-versioning, 3 options here are: `major`, `minor`, `patch`, )
 - `npm publish` (this creates new tag in git)